Workiva/over_react/doc/new_boilerplate_migration.md

 `defaultProps` on function components is
 [already deprecated](https://github.com/facebook/react/pull/16210).

-Use null-aware operators to default null values.
+Instead, we use null-aware operators to default null values.
 This provides almost the same behavior as `defaultProps`, but with the restriction that a given prop __must either be nullable or have a default value, but not both__.